 The Drab Doo-Riffs (2013)

 Surf guitar has remained popular to the present day, as shown by the successful reunion tour recently by King Loser and the emergence of new groups like The Echo-Ohs who mine from similar territory.
 Yet the most established act in this field over the past few years has to be The Drab Doo-Riffs.
 At the front of their sound was the guitar work of Lucy Stewart, whose alternate-picking has the speed of Merritt’s, but whose sound can just as quickly take on the fuzzed out distortion of Heazlewood.
 And underneath it all are the pounding drums of Mikey Sperring, who also played in indie surf act, Don Julio and the Hispanic Mechanic.
 Their best instrumental track, ‘Aquatic Ape Theory’, isn’t available in its entirety online but you’ll hear most of it on this promo clip for the EP of the same name (available on 10” vinyl through 1:12 Records).
-The band has since broken up but no doubt more new surf acts will arrive on the next tide.
+The band has since broken up but passed the baton on to new acts such as The Echo Ohs, Na Noise, and King Kaiju who have ensured the surf guitar sound stays alive in New Zealand into the future.

 Bonus track - Surfside